seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **NERISSA**
 If he should offer to choose, and choose the right
-casket, you should refuse to perform your father’s
+casket, you should refuse to perform your father's
 will, if you should refuse to accept him.

 **PORTIA**